GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Don’t behave with cold manners.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

 ### Our Tech Stack